Sales Tax on Groceries by State

 Mississippi | Yes | - |

-Missouri | Yes, but at a reduced rate, and local tax rates may apply | Groceries in Missouri are taxed at a reduced rate of 1.225%.
-The reduced rate applies to all types of items that can be bought with SNAP benefits (aka food stamps).
-Missouri local areas (cities, counties, etc.) are allowed to require sales tax on groceries.
-(Missouri Department of Revenue) |
+Missouri | Yes, but at a reduced rate | Groceries in Missouri are taxed at a reduced rate of 1.225%.
+The reduced rate applies only to items that can be purchased with SNAP benefits (aka food stamps). |

 Nebraska | No | - |